DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/resources.md

 ```

 ## API Resources
-When the API surface gets larger, a flat list of scopes like the one used above might not be feasible.
+When the API/resource surface gets larger, a flat list of scopes like the one used above might become hard to  manage.

-You typically need to introduce some sort of namespacing to organize the scope names, and maybe you also want to group them together and
-get some higher-level constructs like an *audience* claim in access tokens.
-You might also have scenarios, where multiple resources should support the same scope names, whereas sometime you explicitly want to isolate a scope to a certain resource.

-In IdentityServer, the *ApiResource* class allows some additional organization.
-Let's use the following scope definition:
+In Duende IdentityServer, the *ApiResource* class allows for some additional organization as well as grouping and isolation of scopes as well as providing some common settings.

+Let's use the following scope definition as an example:

 ```cs
 public static IEnumerable<ApiScope> GetApiScopes()